julianabpeixoto/data-science-portfolio/03.SC2023_Module4/README.md

 As the final project of Module 4: Statistics of 'Santander Coders 2023 | 2nd Semester - DS (3)', taught by Lucas Hermeto, this project analyzes the frequency of school shootings in the US relative to city population sizes from 1970 to 2022.
 I chose to continue with the analysis initiated in the [previous module](https://github.com/julianabpeixoto/neurons-frying/blob/main/santander_coders_2023_2semestre_trilha_data_science_banco_dados_projeto_final/README.md#main-skills-and-features-used) to deepen my learning and analysis.
 By using Python and data visualization libraries, the goal is to uncover patterns that can inform public policies and preventive measures.

 ## Project Motivation
-This project was motivated by the need to understand better the population distribution of cities and how they compare to the national average.
-This understanding can help formulate public policies and allocate resources.
+School shootings have been a persistent and tragic issue in the United States, impacting countless lives and raising urgent questions about safety, gun control, and community well-being.
+This project aims to understand the patterns and underlying factors associated with school shootings from 1970 to 2022.
+Analyzing these incidents about city populations and legislative changes aims to provide data-driven insights that can inform policymakers, educators, and community leaders in their efforts to prevent future tragedies and create safer environments for students.

 ## Objectives

 ### General Objective
-- Conduct a statistical analysis of the percentage distribution of cities in relation to the average total population.
+Perform an exploratory data analysis of two datasets to test 3 hypotheses:
+- In the United States, the majority of school shootings that occurred between 1970 and 2022 with the use of firearms happened in cities with a total population 20% smaller than the median population of US cities in 2022.
+- Lower levels of gun legislation (2023) are related to higher numbers of school shootings with firearms (1970-2022).
+- The passage of time (measured in decades) and the level of gun legislation (2023) have a statistically significant effect on the total number of school shootings with firearms (1970-2020).

 ### Specific Objectives
 1. Load and inspect the dataset.